eitikasharma/On-Chain-Asset-Tracker/README.md

 🧱 Founders or developers of DeFi protocols can see how frequently their tokens are used or held — a key health metric.

 🔗 Data Source

 Dune Analytics: Public Ethereum blockchain data (ERC-20 token transfers)

 SQL used to extract:

-Daily number of transactions (tx_count)
+-Daily number of transactions (tx_count)

-Total USD value transferred (volume_usd)
+-Total USD value transferred (volume_usd)

-For specific tokens like DAI, USDC, etc.
+-For specific tokens like DAI, USDC, etc.

 🛠 Tools Used
-Dune SQL
+-Dune SQL

-Python and Pandas for data visualization
+-Python and Pandas for data visualization

-Google Sheets / Excel to analyze or chart trends
+-Google Sheets / Excel to analyze or chart trends

 📉 Future Additions
 Add more tokens (e.g., UNI, AAVE)